hochgenug/BADW/README.md

     * Complete a season with one click
 * zone-telechargement.ws
     * When coming from betaserie, redirect on the selected serie
+    * On the search page, display the lang and the resolution
+    * On the search page, highlight the 1080p and 720p files
 * protect-zt.com
     * Bypass the qaptcha
     * Auto click on the links